 I know I’ll never win this argument due to being drastically outnumbered – this, is, Sparta!
 The only thing I ask is that you spend a good amount of time in San Francisco before making a proper comparison.

 Once I came to SF in 2001 from 2 years in NYC and 8 years in Virginia, I didn’t want to leave.
 If you are miserable where you are currently living, explore our great country.
 There’s no need to be stuck!
+Come migrate out to California and enjoy the year round sunshine.

 You can always move around the less crowded areas in your city.
 Real estate is 20% – 40% cheaper if you decided to relocate within your city.
 Then you can relocate to lower cost areas of the country if you really want to save money.
 Just make sure your salary isn’t cut commensurately, otherwise, what’s the point?